Updated December 30, 2019

 Swimming with Spotted Eagle Rays in Belize

-One of the best places for wildlife adventures in the world is Belize.
+One of the best places for wildlife tourism adventures in the world is Belize.
 Whether you are looking for howler monkeys and bird life in the interior jungle or exploring the reefs in the Caribbean, this country never stops giving with its wildlife encounters.
 My personal favorite wildlife encounter in Belize was snorkeling with beautiful spotted eagle rays outside of Caye Caulker in the Hol Chan Marine Reserve.
-Part of the Belize Barrier Reef, the second largest reef system in the world after the Great Barrier Reef, Hol Chan is full of amazing marine life including turtles, stingrays, nurse sharks, colorful fish, and my personal favorite – the spotted eagle ray.“Animals are such agreeable friends -- they ask no questions, they pass no criticisms.” - George Eliot Click To Tweet
+Part of the Belize Barrier Reef, the second-largest reef system in the world after the Great Barrier Reef, Hol Chan is full of amazing marine life including turtles, stingrays, nurse sharks, colorful fish, and my personal favorite – the spotted eagle ray.“Animals are such agreeable friends -- they ask no questions, they pass no criticisms.” - George Eliot Click To Tweet

 These rays are found occasionally in the Caribbean, and after manta rays they are the largest of the eagle ray family.
 They can reach widths of nearly 11 feet (more than 3 meters) which makes them especially impressive.
 But what’s especially beautiful about swimming with spotted eagle rays is their pattern, which looks almost like black and white leopard spots.
 They are quite shy, unlike mantas who will come right past you, so they are not common to find.
 While they are technically dangerous to humans due to their venomous tail, they are not aggressive and will just glide past you so long as you don’t provoke them!
 Swimming with them is a majestic experience so be sure to include snorkeling or diving with these gentle beauties on your Belize itinerary.